CryptoCoinSwift/SHA256-Swift/README.md

 SHA256-Swift
 ============

 Swift framework wrapping CommonCrypto's SHA256 methods.

+*This is experimental.
+Do not use this in a production system.*

 Installation instructions
 -------------------------